Applied Human Nutrition (MSc) (PhD)

 MSc and doctoral graduates are highly successful in attaining employment in diverse fields.
 Listed below are just a few of the careers that our graduate students have successfully attained:

 Individuals from an applied human nutrition discipline as well as individuals who have non-AHN backgrounds are encouraged to apply to the MSc-AHN and PhD-AHN programs.
 We welcome students with diverse backgrounds such as applied human nutrition, nutritional sciences, food science, biomedical science, health promotion, psychology, and kinesiology.
-During the application review process, AHN Curriculum Committee will specify any ancillary courses (in addition to the prescribed courses in the graduate program) that successful applicants who have not completed the required courses listed in FRAN admission requirements must complete during the program.
+During the application review process, the AHN Curriculum Committee will specify any ancillary courses (in addition to the prescribed courses in the graduate program) that successful applicants who have not completed the required courses listed in FRAN admission requirements must complete during the program.